 A NEW LONE BEAR - 2010-PRESENT

 Our way of life grows ever stronger and with it comes stricter rules for entry and elevation.
 Lone Bear Council Ring becomes new again with a magnificent structure, sophisticated lighting and sound systems.
 Yet it is the same wonderful place with so many wonderful memories.
-The name of our annual gathering before camp changes to Tribal Celebration to better emphasize its scope.
-A separate memorial service is conducted during this time for those Tribesmen whose work is done.
+The name of our annual gathering before camp changes to Celebration to better emphasize its scope.
+A separate memorial service is conducted during this time for those members whose work is done.
 Coups of the Long Trail are presented by Chieftains in Lone Star Council Ring prior to ceremonies.
-Shaman paint is presented in ceremony to reflect its importance; the other youth paint elevations continue to be awarded at each session’s last night general campfire.
-All Tribal Council elevations are made during the Chieftain Ceremony to allow for their immediate involvement and to focus more directly on the boys during the summer.
-To our Called Warriors Dance of Joy is added a dramatic narrative of the young man’s journey.
-And Dog Soldiers are painted with a circle of red on their left hands as they enter Lone Bear Council Ring to show their commitment to the Tribe’s well-being.
+Paint is presented in ceremony to reflect its importance.
+All TC elevations are made during the Chieftain Ceremony to allow for their immediate involvement and to focus more directly on the youth during the summer.

 And much more is coming.